maixnor/wu-quartz/content/semester 3/Linear Regression Analysis.md

 ### Z-Transformation
 - doing a z-transformation scales all values along the same mean with a standard deviation of 1
 - allows us to also use the coefficient of the regression analysis to base our assumption of the data instead of just the p-value

+### Adding another IV / Predictor
+- some correlations will change
+- some correlations might flip signs